neschenbaum/academic-kickstart/content/project/dynamic-pricing.md

 title: "Pricing in a Digital World"
 subtitle: "Behavior-Based Pricing, Payment Evasion, and Customer Backlash"
 summary: "In the digital world, tracking individual customers is commonplace.
 This research project provides new insights into optimal pricing when sellers can observe their customers' purchase histories.
-This project has been funded by the Swiss National Science Foundation (SNSF), grant no. 178836"
+This project has been funded by the Swiss National Science Foundation (SNSF), grant no. 178836."
-authors: [Stefan Buehler, Nicolas Eschenbaum]
+authors: ["Stefan Buehler", "Nicolas Eschenbaum"]
 tags: []
 categories: []
-date: 2021-03-03T15:31:27+01:00
+date: 2019-01-01T15:31:27+01:00
 lastmod: 2021-03-03T15:31:27+01:00
 featured: false
 draft: false